BiaPyX/BiaPy-doc/source/tutorials/detection/brain_cell_detection.rst

 To complete this tutorial, given the large size of the images, it will outline the steps to run BiaPy in a multi-GPU setting via the command line to maximize performance (using `PyTorch’s distributed data-parallel, called *DDP* <https://pytorch.org/tutorials/beginner/ddp_series_theory.html>`__).
 Additionally, BiaPy includes a special implementation to accelerate the inference process on large Zarr data volumes by using multiple GPUs simultaneously on the same large image.

 This tutorial will be using the data released in *Tyson, Rousseau & Niedworok et al. (2021)* (:cite:p:`tyson2021deep`).
-First, download the `data <https://gin.g-node.org/cellfinder/manuscript_data/src/master/Zarr_dataset>`__ and unzip it.
+First, download both compressed files `here <https://gin.g-node.org/BrainGlobe/tutorial-data/src/master/cellfinder_ms_data_zarr>`__ and decompress them.
 This dataset is a Zarr version of `the original manuscript dataset <https://gin.g-node.org/cellfinder/manuscript_data/src/master/raw_data>`__.
-The dataset contains the following:
+Each file description is as follows:

 * ``zarr_brain_train.tar.gz``: training data consisting of one brain sample, in the ``x`` folder, with dimensions ``2550 x 4949 x 3873 x 2`` following ``(z, y, x, channels)`` order (the first and second channels correspond to `ch2 <https://gin.g-node.org/cellfinder/manuscript_data/src/master/raw_data/brain1/ch2.tar.gz>`__ and `ch4 <https://gin.g-node.org/cellfinder/manuscript_data/src/master/raw_data/brain1/ch4.tar.gz>`__ of the original data respectively).
 In the ``y`` folder, you will find the corresponding ground truth in comma-separated values (CSV) format.
 The ground truth is a list of central coordinates of the cells to be identified.